TripleTen Academic Catalog

 1. You’ll learn how to write a compelling resume and cover letter.

-2. You’ll graduate with a show-stopping portfolio of real-life projects that demonstrate practical work experience.
+2. You’ll graduate with a portfolio of projects that demonstrate practical work experience.

 3. We’ll help you present your best self in tech and behavioral interviews.

-4. We’ll train your soft skills and make sure you feel confident in your new position.
+4. We’ll build your soft skills and make sure you feel confident in your new position.

 5. We’ll search for positions and openings that are relevant to you.

-We're thrilled to offer our graduates post-offer support through career services, designed to help them succeed in the tech industry.
-Students can utilize three career coaching sessions per year, depending on their needs:
+We're thrilled to offer our alumni post-offer support through career services, designed to help them succeed in the tech industry.
+Alumni can utilize three career coaching sessions per year, depending on their needs:

 • If they've recently transitioned into a new role.